mikheyev/t5-lab/README.md

 #### Virtual machine

 - We prepared a Linux virtual machine (VM) with all the software required for this analysis.
 The VM can be run in [VirtualBox](https://www.virtualbox.org/wiki/Downloads) which is available for pretty much every operating system.
-- Once VirtualBox is running, download and import the [VM](http://ecoevo.unit.oist.jp/class/t5-lab/T5.ova), called an "application" by VirtualBox.
+- Once VirtualBox is running, download and import the [VM](http://ecoevo.unit.oist.jp/class/t5-lab/T5.ova), using
 - You can then simply run the VM and proceed with the rest of the exercise.
      - The account name is *t5* and the password is *t5-lab*
+- Make sure that you turn on bidirectional clipboard in VirtualBox (under Devices...)

 #### Install your own data
 Alternatively, you can install your own software and skip virtual machine.
 You will need: